 - Situation/Response Formula: Think and breathe before you respond

-- Focus on what you control – that’s a big one!
+- Focus on what what you control – that’s a big one!

 - Learn influential communication skills – step into the other person’s shoes (what is he/she afraid of/ what does he/she want).

-- When emotions are high, intelligence is low – Don’t speak or write emails (write them but don’t send them) in moments of anger.
+- When emotions are high, intelligence is low – Don’t speak or write emails (write it but don’t send it) in moments of anger.